turingschool-examples/adopt_dont_shop_paired/README.md

 * Describe and implement ReSTful routing
 * Identify use cases for, and implement non-ReSTful routes
 * Identify the different components of URLs(protocol, domain, path, query params)

-* Explain how Cookies/Sessions are used to create and maintain application state

 ## Requirements